MaterializeInc/k8s-eip-operator/README.md

 # k8s-eip-operator

-Manage external connections to Kubernetes pods using AWS Elastic IPs (EIPs).
+Manage external connections to Kubernetes pods or nodes using AWS Elastic IPs (EIPs).

 This operator manages the following:
 * Creation of an EIP Custom Resource Definition in K8S.
 * Creation/destruction of EIP allocations in AWS.
     * These AWS EIPs will be tagged with the K8S EIP uid they will be assigned to (`eip.materialize.cloud/eip_uid`) for later identification.
-* Association/disassociation of the EIP to the Elastic Network Interface (ENI) on the private IP of the pod.
+* Association/disassociation of the EIP to the Elastic Network Interface (ENI) on the private IP of the pod or node.
 * Annotation of `external-dns.alpha.kubernetes.io/target` on the pod, so that the `external-dns` operator knows to use the IP of the EIP instead of the external IP of the primary ENI on the host.

 ## Prerequisites